Forged in Blood: The Battle of Saule and the Birth of Eastern Europe

 An Order Destroyed

 The scale of the defeat was catastrophic.
-Master Volkwin was killed in the fighting, along with 48 of the order's 60 knights, effectively wiping out its entire senior leadership and most of its veteran core.
-The losses among the lower ranks—sergeants, militiamen, and crusaders—were numbered in the thousands.
-The Samogitians took few prisoners.
-The victory was total and complete.
+Master Volkwin was killed in the fighting, along with 48 of the order's 60 knights who participated in the campaign—effectively wiping out its entire senior leadership and most of its veteran core.
+The losses among the lower ranks—sergeants, militiamen, and crusader pilgrims—were numbered in the thousands.
+The Samogitians took few prisoners, as was typical in Baltic warfare of this period.
 The Livonian Brothers of the Sword had ceased to exist as a fighting force.
 The army that had terrorized the Baltic for over thirty years lay dead in the marshes of Samogitia.
 News of the defeat sent shockwaves across Europe, from the papal court in Rome to the imperial court of Frederick II.
 The dream of a swift and easy conquest of the Baltic had ended in a nightmare of blood and mud.

 Aftermath: Collapse and Transformation